 - Office Ergonomics.
 Check that your computer screen is 20 to 24 inches from your eyes.
 The center of your screen should be about 10 to 15 degrees below your eyes to avoid straining your neck or shoulders.
 If you sit at a desk or table, your feet should be able to rest comfortably on the floor with your thighs parallel to the floor.

 - Display and screen settings.
 Choose a flat-panel LED (light-emitting diode) screen with an anti-reflective surface to avoid the fatal “flicker” that can exhaust your eyes.
-Check the resolution- eyes like a dot pitch of 0.028 mm or smaller, and the larger your display screen, the better (a diagonal screen size of at least 19 inches) for desktop computers.
+Check the resolution.
+Eyes prefer a dot pitch of 0.028 mm or smaller, and the larger your display screen, the better (a diagonal screen size of at least 19 inches) for desktop computers.
 Adjusting features on your computer screen can also improve long-term eye comfort.
 The features to play with are: brightness, text size and contrast, and color temperature.
 Of course, minimizing time spent working on smaller screens such as laptops, tablets, and screens will also help digital eye strain symptoms.

 EYE CARE TIP